 Your personal information may be converted into statistical or aggregated data which cannot be used to re-identify you.
 It may then be used to produce statistical research and reports.
 This aggregated data may be shared and used in all the ways described in this privacy notice.

-We may use your home address, phone numbers, email address and social media (e.g. Facebook, Google and message facilities in other platforms) to contact you according to your marketing preferences.
-This means we do this only if we have a legal ground which allows it under data protection laws - see above for what is our legal ground for marketing.
-You can stop our marketing at any time by calling us or writing to us or by following the instructions on how to do that in the marketing email or other communication.
+We may use your home address, phone numbers, email address and social media (e.g., Facebook, Google and message facilities in other platforms) to contact you according to your marketing preferences.
+We do this only if we have your consent.
+You can withdraw your consent for marketing at any time by calling us or writing to us or by following the instructions in the marketing email or other communication.
+If you are an Ikea Financial Services customer or a Savings Account customer you can also with withdraw your consent in your online account.